wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 ## What is a Story Game?

 Story Games are a category of storytelling game [^storytelling-game-wikipedia], typically for 2-5 players.
 Game rules guide how players interact to tell a story, for example, by helping players develop a setting, craft compelling characters, and resolve conflicts.
+Beyond game rules, Story Games are a style of play.

 How do I separate __Story Games__ from other storytelling games?